Compaq Computer Corp., Houston, Texas, announced today the availability of storage as a utility through the Compaq...

 Anticipating security concerns, Compaq said it developed the model so the storage remains at the customer site.
 "Their data doesn't leave the building," said Avis.
 From a remote location, Compaq watches usage levels, monitors performance and adds additional storage when necessary.
 This is offered at what Compaq is calling a dollar per gigabyte per month usage pricing model.

 With a few exceptions, the service, software and hardware all come from Compaq.
 The infrastructure is a combination of Compaq StorageWorks hardware, SANworks software, Compaq Professional Services and Compaq Financial Services.
 Compaq is also using management software from HighGround Systems, Inc. in Marlborough, Mass.
-According
+According to Avis, this is the first time five divisions in Compaq have pulled together to deliver a service program.
+The groups began working on this six months ago.

 The basic service package includes storage capacity, assessment/design, site preparation review, installation, configuration, startup, remote management, capacity management, performance management and warranty and maintenance.
 Additional optional service packages include backup/restore management and enhanced response service � a two-hour service response.
 Later this year, Compaq will offer remote copy services and local copy services.